-Your business may currently utilise Integrated Services Digital Network (ISDN) to run your PBX or EFTPOS terminal, and these networks will start being disconnected from the 30 September 2019 for premises receiving FTTP, FTTB, & FTTN.
-But don't breathe a sigh of relief just yet if you are receiving a different type of technology, because the NBN rollout changes all the time, and it will not be long before NBN Co. decides that all ISDN lines will go, too.
+Your business may currently utilise Integrated Services Digital Network (ISDN) to run your PBX or EFTPOS terminal, and these networks will stay live and active after the NBN is rolled out.
+But don't breathe a sigh of relief just yet, because the NBN rollout changes all the time, and it will not be long before NBN Co. decides that ISDN line will go, too.
 The issue will be whether or not you find out about it in time.